-- 54. Safe and effective care of the surgical patient requires a team effort.
-Desired patient outcomes depend on the effective coordination of the unique skills of each member of the surgical team. - 55.
-Team members are categorized based on their responsibilities during the procedure.
+- 45. Safe and effective care of the surgical patient requires a team effort.
+Desired patient outcomes depend on the effective coordination of the unique skills of each member of the surgical team. - 46.
+Team members may be categorized based on their responsibilities during the procedure.
 Sterile team members are those who scrub their hands and arms, don sterile attire, contact sterile instruments and supplies, and work within the sterile field (i.e., the area immediately surrounding the surgical site).
-They are referred to as the "scrubbed" members of the team. - 56.
-Members of the sterile surgical team include the primary surgeon, assistants to the surgeon (i.e., other surgeons, residents, physician assistants, and RNFAs), and the scrub person who may be a registered nurse, a licensed practical nurse, or a surgical technologist.
-Often, more than one scrub person is required in order to hold the camera for laparoscopic surgical procedures, or to hold retractors. - 57.
+They are referred to as the "scrubbed" members of the team. - 47.
+Members of the sterile surgical team include the primary surgeon, assistants to the surgeon (i.e., other surgeons, residents, physician assistants, and RNFAs), and the scrub person who may be a registered nurse, a licensed practical nurse, or a surgical technologist. - 48.
 Members of the nonsterile surgical team carry out their responsibilities outside the sterile field and do not wear sterile attire.
-Members of the nonsterile surgical team include the anesthesiologist, the nurse anesthetist, the anesthesia assistant, the circulating nurse, and others such as the perfusionist and the radiology technician. - 58.
-The primary surgeon is responsible for the preoperative diagnosis, selection of the procedure to be performed, and the actual performance of surgery. - 59.
-Surgical assistants work under the direction of the primary surgeon and are responsible for providing assistance during surgery, such as exposing the site, suctioning, handling tissue, and suturing.
-The nature of the surgery, the state in which the surgery is
+Members of the nonsterile surgical team include the anesthesiologist, the nurse anesthetist, the anesthesia assistant, the circulating nurse, and others. - 49.
+The primary surgeon is responsible for the preoperative diagnosis, selection of the procedure to be performed, and the actual performance of surgery. - 50.
+The assistants work under the direction of the primary surgeon and are responsible for providing assistance during surgery, such as exposing the site, suctioning, handling tissue, and suturing.
+The nature of the surgery, the state in which the surgery is performed, the medical board and the board of nursing, the surgeon's preference, and hospital policies are factors that determine who may function as an assistant.

-- performed, the medical board and the board of nursing, the surgeon's preference, and hospital policies are factors that determine who may function as an assistant. - 60.
-The scrub person works primarily with instruments and equipment.
-The scrub person has the following responsibilities: - Selecting instruments, equipment, and other supplies appropriate for the surgery - Preparing the sterile field and setting up the sterile table(s) with instruments and other sterile supplies needed for the procedure - Scrubbing, and then donning a gown and gloves - Maintaining the integrity and sterility of the sterile field throughout the procedure - Having knowledge of the procedure and anticipating the surgeon's needs throughout the procedure - Providing instruments, sutures, and supplies to the surgeon in an appropriate and timely manner - Preparing sterile dressings - Implementing procedures that contribute to patient safety (e.g., surgical counts for instruments, sponges, and sharps) - Cleaning and preparing instruments for terminal sterilization - 61.
-Factors that determine the most appropriate scrub person include the nature of the surgery, the skills required for the procedure, the staffing skill mix, and hospital policy. - 62.
-The anesthesia provider is responsible for assessing the patient prior to surgery and for administering anesthetic agents to facilitate surgery and provide pain relief.
-Anesthesia providers include anesthesiologists, certified registered nurse anesthetists (CRNAs), and anesthesia assistants (American Association of Nurse Anesthetists, 2015).
-Each state determines which anesthesia providers will be licensed, who can practice independently, and who administers anesthesia under the direct supervision of the anesthesiologist or surgeon.
-The role of the perioperative registered nurse in monitoring the patient under conscious sedation is discussed in another chapter. - 63.
-The perioperative nurse in the circulating role coordinates the care of the patient, serves as the patient's advocate throughout the intraoperative experience, and has responsibility for managing and implementing activities outside the sterile field.
-Activities are directed toward psychological support of the awake patient, assuring patient safety, and achieving desired patient outcomes.
-The nursing process is used as a framework for these activities.
+- 51. The scrub person works primarily with instruments and equipment.
+The scrub person has the following responsibilities: - Selecting instruments, equipment, and other supplies appropriate for the surgery - Preparing the sterile field and setting up the sterile table(s) with instruments and other sterile supplies needed for the procedure - Scrubbing, and then donning a gown and gloves - Maintaining the integrity and sterility of the sterile field throughout the procedure - Having knowledge of the procedure and anticipating the surgeon's needs throughout the procedure - Providing instruments, sutures, and supplies to the surgeon in an appropriate and timely manner - Preparing sterile dressings - Implementing procedures that contribute to patient safety (e.g., surgical counts for instruments, sponges, and sharps) - Cleaning and preparing instruments for terminal sterilization - 52.
+Factors that determine the most appropriate scrub person include the nature of the surgery, the skills required for the procedure, the staffing skill mix, and hospital policy. - 53.
+The anesthesiologist is responsible for assessing the patient prior to surgery and for administering anesthetic agents to facilitate surgery and provide pain relief.
+The anesthesia assistant administers anesthesia under the direct supervision of the anesthesiologist or, in some cases, the surgeon.
+In some cases, the certified registered nurse anesthetist (CRNA) also administers anesthesia under the direct supervision of the anesthesiologist or the surgeon. - 54.
+Effective November 13, 2001, the Centers for Medicare and Medicaid Services (CMS) established an exemption for CRNAs from the physician supervision requirement.
+This exemption recognizes a governor's written request to CMS attesting that he or she is aware of the state's right to an exemption of the requirement and that it is in the best interests of the state's citizens to exercise this exemption. - 55.
+As of October 2012 16 states had chosen to opt out of the CRNA physician supervision regulation: Alaska, California, Colorado,